microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-error-codes.md

 Either remove the check-out requirement from the library, or move the notebook.

 ### 10013
 One or more of the document libraries on the user or group's OneDrive contains more than 20,000 items and cannot be indexed for querying using the API.
-Please make sure that none of the user or group's document libraries contains more than 20,000 items.
+Make sure that none of the user or group's document libraries contains more than 20,000 items.
 See the [OneNote Dev blog](/archive/blogs/onenotedev/onenote-api-calls-fail-with-a-large-number-of-items-in-a-sharepoint-document-library) for mitigation steps.

 ### 10014
 Azure Key Vault is too busy to handle the incoming request at this moment.
-Please try again later.
+Try again later.

 ### 10015
 SharePoint is currently unavailable.
-Please try again later.
+Try again later.

 ### 10016
 Document library on the user or group's OneDrive exceeded unique security scopes threshold limit.
 The maximum number of unique security scopes set for a library cannot exceed 50,000.